 Safe Use of Radioisotopes

-The use of radioisotopes to label specific molecules in a defined way has greatly furthered the discovery and dissection of biochemical pathways.
-The development of methods to synthesize such tagged biological compounds inexpensively on an industrial scale has enabled them to be used routinely in laboratory protocols, including many detailed in this manual.
-Although most of these protocols involve the use of only microcurie amounts of radioactivity, some (particularly those describing the metabolic labeling of proteins or nucleic acids within cells) require amounts on the order of millicuries.
-In all cases where radioisotopes are used, depending on the quantity and nature of the isotope, certain precautions must be taken to ensure the safety of the scientist.
+The use of radioisotopes to label specific molecules in a defined way has greatly advanced the discovery and dissection of biochemical pathways.
+The development of methods to inexpensively synthesize such tagged biological compounds on an industrial scale has enabled them to be used routinely in laboratory protocols, including many detailed in this manual.
+Although most of these protocols involve the use of only microcurie (mCi) amounts of radioactivity, some (particularly those describing the metabolic labeling of proteins or nucleic acids within cells) require amounts on the order of millicuries (mCi).
+In all cases where radioisotopes are used, depending on the quantity and nature of the isotope, certain precautions must be taken to ensure the safety of the investigator.
 It is essential to use good safety practices and proper protection to handle radioactive substances.
-This unit discusses handling, storage, and disposal of the isotopes most frequently used in biological research.
+This unit discusses storage, handling, and disposal of

 |Shleien, B. (ed.)
 1987.
 Radiation Safety Manual for Users of Radioisotopes in Research and Academic Institutions.
 Nucleon Lectern Associates, Olney, Md.|